Asymptotic fluctuations of representations of the unitary groups: Introduction

-We also show that the technical assumption from the original paper of Biane \cite{Biane95} concerning the growth speed of a typical highest weight can be significantly weakened.
+We also show that the technical assumption from the original paper of Biane \cite{Biane95} concerning the speed of growth of a typical highest weight can be significantly weakened.

-The above mentioned results reduce the original problem of the asymptotics of representations of the unitary groups to the better and more widely understood problem of large random matrices spectra.

-The main method of proof is to treat a representation of $U(n)$ as an $n\times n$ random matrix, the entries of which do not commute and to show that under some mild assumptions this non-commutativity asymptotically tends to zero hence a representation of $U(n)$ can be treated for $n\to\infty$ as a classical random matrix.
-Essentially the same line of proof was used in our previous paper \cite{Collins'Sniady2006} in order to study asymptotics of representations of a fixed compact Lie group.
+The main method of proof is to associate to a representation of the unitary group $U(n)$ a certain \emph{$n\times n$ random matrix with non-commutative entries} and to show that under some mild assumptions, this non-commutativity asymptotically tends to zero.
+Hence, for $n\to\infty$ it can be regarded as a classical random matrix.
+A very similar approach was used in our previous paper \cite{Collins'Sniady2006} in order to study asymptotics of representations of a fixed compact Lie group.

 In the remaining part of this section we introduce the basic notations and present in more detail the main results of the paper.